CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

             ```$bash
             oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:csi-secrets-store:secrets-store-csi-driver

-            ??delete?
-Does not exist - dont seem to be needed??     #oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:k8s-secrets-store-csi:secrets-store-csi-driver
-            ```

     3. The following custom SCC is required by the MySQL image used that needs the SETGID capability.
         - create custom SCC

             ```$bash
             oc apply -f clusterprimer/scc.yaml
-            ```

-        - add role
-            ??
-Not sure if is neeeded -> test
-            ```$bash
-            ???? oc apply -f clusterprimer/ClusterRole_scc.yaml
             ```

 # Demo: Developer creates a new application in GitOps: